Shanghai Travel Guide

 If you have only one day and aren’t in the mood for a wander around the city, try a day trip to immerse you in old China, like the guided tours of Zhujiajiao — an ancient water town near Shanghai.
 Or you could spend a day in Hangzhou, where you can take a private longjing tea picking tour and then visit the area’s century-old shops.

-If you’re on a multi-day trip with free time throughout your Shanghai visit, consider investing in the Go Shanghai Card.
+If you’re on a multi-day trip with free time throughout your Shanghai visit, consider investing in the Go Shanghai pass.
 It will save you up to 30% on admission to 14 of Shanghai’s major attractions, and there are three different pre-paid ticket options to choose from depending on how many attractions you want to visit and the length of your stay.

 The Best Things To Do With Kids in Shanghai